knative/website/DEVELOPMENT.md

   Notes:

-  - This method does not mirror how knative.dev is generated and therefore is only recommened to for testing how your files reneder.
+  - This method does not mirror how knative.dev is generated and therefore is only recommened to for testing how your files render.
 That also means that link checking might not be 100% accurate.
 Hugo builds relative links differently (all links based on the site root vs relative to the file in which the link resides - this is part of the Knative specific file processing that is done)